googleapis/gaxios/README.md

     some: 'data'
   },

+  // The max size of the http response content in bytes allowed.
+  // Defaults to `0`, which is the same as unset.
+  maxContentLength: 2000,

   // The querystring parameters that will be encoded using `qs` and
   // appended to the url
   params: {